-Emma is a Sophomore majoring in Economics and Psychology with a certificate in Religious Studies.
+Emma is a Junior majoring in Economics-Math Emphasis, Psychology, and Religious Studies.
 She is interested in the way humans make choices, and how behavior and beliefs influence those choices.
 Fascinated by the relationship between identity and productivity, she hopes to someday better understand the mechanisms by which they are correlated.
-Around campus, Emma is the Professional Outreach Chair for Women in Economics, an Interfaith Fellow at the Center for Religion and Global Citizenry, a WUD Film member, and a Badger SPILL volunteer.
-In her free time, she enjoys playing tennis, practicing piano, and bumming around.
+Around campus, Emma is the Vice President and High School Outreach Chair for Women in Economics, Digital Coordinator at the Center for Religion and Global Citizenry, a WUD Film member, and a Badger SPILL volunteer.
+In her free time, she enjoys playing tennis, practicing piano, and reading philosophy.

-Nakita is a Sophomore majoring in Psychology with certificates in Public Health and Religious Studies.
+Nakita is a Junior majoring in Psychology with certificates in Public Health and Religious Studies.
 She is interested in social psychology and how affiliations with social groups affects the way we think and interact.
 In the future, she hopes to work in Public Health Administration to help address health inequities for underrepresented groups.
 On campus, she is involved in the Chancellor’s Scholars Program, HOSA: Future Health Professionals, and Circle K. In her free time, she enjoys traveling, spending time with her family, reading, and binge watching shows on Netflix.

 Michael is a Junior majoring in Psychology and Human Resource.
 Michael is fascinated by the interplay between these subjects in fields such as industrial/organizational psychology and behavioral economics.
 He is interested in how organizational structure, social norms, and diversity management affect productivity, job satisfaction, and other outcomes.
 He hopes to pursue a graduate degree in I/O Psychology and learn insights into the dynamics within the workplace.